kolide/fleet/docs/infrastructure/updating-fleet.md

 #### Kolide quickstart script

-The quickstart script will automatically update and migrate Kolide when run.
+The quickstart script will automatically update and migrate Fleet when run.
 In the `kolide-quickstart` directory:

 ```
 ./demo.sh up